MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 For the purpose of this lab exercise, you will begin by importing the Microsoft.Graph.Identity.DirectoryManagement sub-module, which contains the cmdlets needed to restore a deleted group.
 You will then connect to this sub-module with Directory Read/Write permission, which is needed to recover a deleted group.

-1. If you’re not logged into LON-CL1 as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.

-2. If Windows PowerShell is still open from the previous lab exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
+1. On LON-CL1, if Windows PowerShell is still open from the previous lab exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

-3. In the prior lab exercise, you installed Microsoft Graph PowerShell.
+2. In the prior lab exercise, you installed Microsoft Graph PowerShell.
 You must now import both the **Microsoft.Graph.Groups** sub-module (which contains the cmdlets to view and maintain Microsoft groups) and the **Microsoft.Graph.Identity.DirectoryManagement** sub-module (which contains the cmdlets necessary to recover the deleted group).
 To do so, type the following commands and then press Enter:  <br/>

 		Import-Module Microsoft.Graph.Groups

 		Import-Module Microsoft.Graph.Identity.DirectoryManagement

-4. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the cmdlets that were just imported.
+3. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the cmdlets that were just imported.
 Microsoft Graph PowerShell permissions are NOT pre-authorized.
 As such, you must perform a one-time, per-module request for permissions depending on your needs. <br/>

 	- The 'Group.ReadWrite.All' scope is required to display the current list of active groups and restore the deleted group. <br/>
 	- The 'Directory.ReadWrite.All' scope provides permission to read and write data in Adatum's directory, such as users and groups, and restore the deleted group. <br/>